-In performing their review, management have focused their forecasting around the bi-annual senior bank debt repayments in March and September, repayments of its other bank loans in June and December and the short term debt held by the Parent Company Solar Income and Growth Limited.
+In performing their review, management have focused their forecasting around the bi-annual senior bank debt repayments in March and September, and the short term debt held by the Parent Company Solar Income and Growth Limited.

-Management are satisfied that the historic cash flow trends and performance demonstrate that the Group and Company will meet their banking requirements and debt repayment due in September 2024 and March 2025.
-Solar Income and Growth Limited is part funded by short term debt totalling £1.15m (2022 - £5.0m) that falls for renewal before June 2025.
+Management are satisfied that the historic cash flow trends and performance demonstrate that the Group and Company will meet their banking requirements and debt repayment due in September 2025 and March 2026.
+Solar Income and Growth Limited is part funded by short term debt totalling £3.4m (2023 - £1.15m) that falls for renewal before June 2026.